gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 <div class="faq-item">
 <h3 class="question">Does DKIM prevent spam?</h3>
 <div class="answer">
-Not directly, **DKIM verifies authenticity, not content quality**.
-However, **properly configured DKIM makes it less likely your emails will be marked as spam**.
+Not directly, DKIM verifies authenticity, not content quality.
+However, properly configured DKIM makes it less likely your emails will be marked as spam.
 </div>
 </div>